oa-333/elog/README.md

     - User can define multiple log targets
     - combine with complex filtering schemes and flush policies
     - possibly employing rate limiting
-    - Can combine several log targets under one framework and apply common restrictions and properties
+    - Can group several log targets under one framework and apply common restrictions and properties
 - Pre-initialization Logging
     - Accumulates log messages issued during static initialization (or any message before the ELog library is initialized) and issues the accumulated log messages in each added log target.
-- *Full Call Stack Dumping* (with function/file/line information)
+- Full Call Stack Dumping (**with function, file and line information**)
+    - Out of the box, depends on [dbgutil](#https://github.com/oa-333/dbgutil)
     - Voluntary current thread call stack dumping (i.e. not in signal handler, so no thread context pointer required)
     - Voluntary full application call stack dumping (i.e. stack trace of all active threads)
 - Exception/Crash Handling